Discover how to share Azure cost analysis data with Hyperglance so you can analyze your cost & usage

 (Note you can only add one at a time so must repeat the process for each built-in role).

-That's it!
+Your export is now created.
 Azure exports the data periodically based on the export type you selected and will create an initial export on the Start Date you picked.
-After you added the same subscription in Hyperglance, it will start collecting billing data from the storage account you configured as soon as it's available.
+You can also trigger the export manually.

 3) Verifying Cost Data

 You can verify that billing data has been populated by navigating to the corresponding Storage Account in the Azure portal.

 - Click Containers.

 - Click the relevant container that you used for the export.

 - Navigate into the directory structure until you find date ranges:

 - Within these directories you should find billing CSVs:

 The subscription that was configured in the previous few steps should be one of the subscriptions that is added to Hyperglance in the usual way.